 The planning code is made up of both primary and secondary legislation, i.e. Acts and Regulations.
 The framework is set out in the Planning and Development Acts 2000-2015 and the detail is prescribed in the Planning and Development Regulations 2001-2015.

 The basic starting point for the modern planning code is the Planning and Development Act 2000.
 This Act consolidated all planning legislation from 1963 to 1999 and codified much of what had grown up in custom and practice during that time, clarifying and simplifying the overall process into one self-contained piece of legislation.
 The 2000 Act remains the basis for the Irish planning code, setting out the detail of regional planning guidelines, development plans and local area plans as well as the basic framework of the development management and consent system.
-Among other things, it provides the statutory basis for protecting our natural and architectural heritage, the carrying out of Environmental Impact Statements and the provision of social and affordable housing.
+Among other things, it provides the statutory basis for protecting our natural and architectural heritage, the carrying out of Environmental Impact Assessment and the provision of social and affordable housing.

 There have been a number of changes to the legislation since 2000, the most significant of which are set out in

 - The Planning and Development (Amendment) Act 2002 and

 - the Housing (Miscellaneous Provisions) Act 2004, which made substantial changes to Part V of the Act.
 Implementation of these elements is the responsibility of Housing Division.

 - The Planning and Development (Strategic Infrastructure) Act 2006, which provided for, among other things, the establishment of a streamlined consent procedure for certain types of major infrastructure and the creation of a specialised division within An Bord Pleanála to take decisions in relation to such projects.